Sulfamethoxazole / trimethoprim Pregnancy and Breastfeeding Warnings

 Sulfamethoxazole / trimethoprim Breastfeeding Warnings

-The average milk levels obtained after trimethoprim 160 mg twice a day range from 1.8 to 2 mcg/mL between two and three hours after dosing.
+Sulfamethoxazole-trimethoprim levels in breast milk are about 2% to 5% of the recommended daily dose for infants over 2 months of age.
+The average milk levels obtained after trimethoprim 160 mg twice a day range from 1.8 to 2 mcg/mL between 2 and 3 hours after dosing.
 No adverse effects of trimethoprim on nursing infants have been reported.

 Caution is recommended, especially if the infant is premature, ill, jaundiced, or stressed (risk of bilirubin displacement and kernicterus); sulfamethoxazole-trimethoprim is contraindicated in patients younger than 2 months.
 Excreted into human milk: Yes (sulfamethoxazole and trimethoprim) Excreted into animal milk: Data not available Sulfamethoxazole-trimethoprim is considered compatible with breastfeeding by the American Academy of Pediatrics if the infant is healthy and full-term.
 Sulfamethoxazole-trimethoprim has been used without apparent harmful effects in the nursing infant.

 - Ahmad H, Mehta NJ, Manikal VM, Lamoste TJ, Chapnick EK, Lutwick LL, Sepkowitz DV "Pneumocystis carinii pneumonia in pregnancy."
 Chest 120 (2001): 666-71